tra-versed/Cyclistic-Bikeshare-Analysis/README.md

   * **end_lng** - coordinates of end station longitude
   * **member_casual** - indicates rider's membership status: "member" (annual subscription) or "casual" (single-ride pass/ day-use pass)

-In order to return the time elapsed and day of week for each trip for further analysis, two columns were added:
+In order to return the time elapsed and day of week for each trip, two columns were added:
   * **ride_length** - ride length in minutes; used formula `=ROUND((D2-C2) * 1440, 2)` where D2 = **ended_at** and C2 = **started_at**, formatted as general number
   * **day_of_week** - day of week for trip; used formula `=WEEKDAY(C2)` where C2 = **started_at**, default return type

 ### Data Cleaning
-1. First, each column in each of the twelve tables were filtered for blanks.
-The majority of deleted rows across all months (22-26% deleted rows for each month) were due to missing values in at least one of four columns: start_station_name, start_station_id, end_station_name, and end_station_id.
+1. First, each column in each table was filtered for blanks.
+The majority of deleted rows across all months (22-26% deleted rows for each month) were due to missing values in one of four columns: start_station_name, start_station_id, end_station_name, and end_station_id.
 Some trips were only missing one of these four columns, while others were missing all four.
 There were noticeably extreme ride_length values in these rows (often more than one day), prompting their deletion.

-*There was one exception to these deletions: the Feburary table contained two stations names with missing station ID's for *all* accompanying rows - these stations were presumed to be new additions (not present in January) and were not deleted.
+*There was one exception to these deletions: the Feburary table contained two station names with missing station ID's for *all* accompanying rows - these stations were presumed new additions to the dataset (not present in January) and were not deleted.

-2. January contained several idiosyncracies not present in the other tables:
+2. January contained several idiosyncracies not present in other tables:
    * Deleted 127 rows missing end station latitude or longitude data
    * Deleted 5 duplicate trip_id values

-These rows were discovered before the rows with missing station info were deleted (22% of the table), unlike the other months where the missing station info was deleted first.
+These rows were discovered before the rows with missing station info were deleted (22% of the table), unlike other months where the missing station info was deleted first.

 3. Starting in April, every table had several rows with negative ride_length values, in which the ended_at datetime occured *before* the started_at datetime - usually less than a minute before.
-However, the November table contained 31 values (of the same date) in which trip times were approximately negative 50 minutes.
+However, the November table contained 31 values in which trip times were approximately negative 50 minutes.
 All rows with negative ride_length values were deleted.

-With every table cleaned, the monthly dated was uploaded to BigQuery to be combined and queried for analysis.
+With all twelve tables cleaned, the monthly data was uploaded to BigQuery to be combined and queried for analysis.
 There were 3,509,156 total remaining trips.

 ## Data Analysis (BigQuery)
 ### Combining the Data